Amelia Earhart: Preparations and departure

+Transatlantic flight

 Stranded by relentless gales, dense fog, and mechanical setbacks, the crew of Friendship endured nearly a fortnight of frustrating delays.
 Their departure was repeatedly thwarted by unpredictable tides, stormy seas, and sputtering engines, turning what should have been a quick refuel stop into a test of endurance.
 When dawn broke clear and brisk over Newfoundland on June 17, and weather reports suggested marginally favorable conditions over the Atlantic, Earhart insisted they seize the opportunity to take off—despite objections from pilot Wilmer Stultz, who was nursing a severe hangover.
 After nearly two weeks of delays, Friendship finally took to the skies.

 Meanwhile, at Harbour Grace, Newfoundland, the crew of the rival aircraft Columbia remained grounded.
 Captain Oliver LeBoutillier had reunited with socialite Mabel Boll, determined to make her own mark with a transatlantic crossing.
 However, LeBoutillier refused to risk flying in the still-uncertain weather and chose to wait for clearer skies.
 Frustrated and left behind, Boll could only listen for updates as Friendship soared eastward toward the United Kingdom.
 Furious and disheartened, she accused Earhart's team of receiving preferential treatment—claiming they had been provided with a more favorable weather report than the one given to Columbia.
 The accusation was firmly rejected by the local meteorologist, who maintained that both crews had received identical forecasts.
 Nevertheless, Friendship had gained the advantage—not by deception, but by daring.

 From early in the flight, the crew encountered fog, cloud cover, and poor visibility, forcing pilot Wilmer Stultz to rely entirely on instrument flying.
 Earhart, although a licensed pilot, had no experience with non-visual, instrument-only flying, and was therefore unable to take the controls.
 Instead, she kept the flight log and helped with navigation checks, while mechanic Louis Gordon managed fuel and engine performance.

 Several hours into the flight, they spotted the SS America, an ocean liner under the command of Captain George Fried, roughly 75 miles south-east of Cobh, Ireland.
 Hoping to confirm their position, the crew of Friendship circled the vessel.
 Captain Fried, recognizing the significance of the aircraft, ordered the ship's name and location to be chalked on the deck to assist the crew.
 However, before the message could be prepared, Friendship had already vanished into the mist, continuing eastward.
 Critically, the aircraft's radio had failed early in the flight, leaving the crew unable to transmit or receive any messages.
 This failure meant they could not confirm their course, update anyone on their status, or receive weather updates.
 As a result, their arrival location would be a complete surprise to those on the ground.